VRLabs/Particle-Driver/README.md

 Testing in Unity requires the [3.0 emulator by Lyuma](https://github.com/lyuma/Av3Emulator).

-The merged "ParticleDeath" layer is provided for you as a template.
-By itself, it animates nothing except the float parameter.
-You should use this layer to run [Parameter Driver](https://docs.vrchat.com/docs/state-behaviors).
+The merged "ParticleDeath" layer is provided for you in the "FX.controller" as a template.
+Build your own logic and use this layer to run [Parameter Driver](https://docs.vrchat.com/docs/state-behaviors).

 To avoid avatar initialization side-effects, the default state is "Init".
 This state plays a 60 frame Buffer.anim and then checks for IsLocal == True.